top of page

 MY AREAS OF EXPERTISE

-Over the course of the Master's program, I have developed across 5 areas of expertise (user & society, business & entrepreneurship, creativity & aesthetics, technology & realisation, and math data & computing) through diverse projects, seeking specialisation in creativity & aesthetics and user & society.
+I have developed across 5 areas of expertise (user & society, business & entrepreneurship, creativity & aesthetics, technology & realisation, and math data & computing) through diverse projects, seeking specialisation in creativity & aesthetics and user & society.
 In these projects, development of my professional competencies and exploration of my professional identity and vision have been a gradual process.
 A visual overview of the development of my personal perspectives on and approaches in the areas of expertise, how they are interconnected in my practices, and how large my ultimate development in each area is in contrast to the others, is illustrated below.

 26.jpg